Huawei Mate: Huawei Mate X

 The Mate X is Huawei's first foldable device.
 The phone offers an 8-inch OLED display that folds outwards, with a wraparound design.
 While folded, there is a 6.6-inch screen on the front and a 6.38-inch screen on the back.

 Huawei Mate X2

 The Huawei Mate X2 successor was unveiled on 22 February 2021, and do not feature Google services.

 Huawei Mate Xs 2

 The Huawei Mate Xs 2 foldable smartphone was unveiled on 22 April 2022 which features the new HarmonyOS 2.0 operating system.

 Huawei Mate 30

 The Huawei Mate 30 and Pro versions were unveiled on 19 September 2019 in Munich, Germany and released on 26 September 2019 in China.
 They are the first models that could be released without pre-installed Google apps because of US sanctions.

 Huawei Mate 40

 The Huawei Mate 40 and Pro versions were unveiled on 22 October 2020, and do not feature Google services.
+The Chinese variant featured the operating system HarmonyOS 2.0, marking the start of HarmonyOS as an operating system in the Mate series.